I was planted early and deep in the natural world.

 For a new generation, nature is more abstraction than reality.
 Increasingly, nature is something to watch, to consume, to wear—to ignore.
 A recent television ad depicts a four-wheel-drive SUV racing along a breathtakingly beautiful mountain stream—while in the backseat two children watch a movie on a flip-down video screen, oblivious to the landscape and water beyond the windows.

 This blog is a stewpot of ideas, impressions and glimpses into what is becoming an all-too-rare commodity — the “natural”world.
 I purposefully place quote marks around that term: humans have so altered this planet as to make it unrecognizable in many places.

 I live in a small spot where the human tread, though present, is not quite as noticeable.
-Here I find wonder, comfort and serenity.
+Here there is wonder, comfort and serenity.

 I write and photograph to remind myself each day that these other worlds are important, no matter what value we may — or too often, may not — place on them from our human perspective.

-I find wonder, beauty, untold stories living in the grass, the woods, the waters.
-Whether it’s a lake or a puddle, a wild hillside or a a sidewalk crack — nature, if given even the smallest of opportunities, will find a way.
+I find untold stories in the grass, the woods, the waters.
+Whether it’s a lake or a puddle, a wild hillside or a sidewalk crack — nature, if given even the smallest opportunity, will find a way.

-We need just give that world a chance.
+We just need to give that world a chance.
 In saving it we may also save ourselves.